Ryael/memoria/README.md

     - If the UI remains the same and there isn't any additional element that informs the user of an update, then they could check the GitHub to see if any updates have been made to the game.
     - Ultimately, they could also visit the Rules & Difficult section of the application to see whether or not new games modes or extra difficulties have been added as of yet.

-10. As a returning visitor, I want to progress progress through the difficulty to improve my memorisation ability.
+10. As a returning visitor, I want to progress through the difficulty levels to strengthen my memorisation.
     - This is easily accomplished by starting with whichever difficulty the user may have left off on and work their way up the ladder that ends with the hardest difficulty.
     - At this point the user should attempt the fastest clear time possible without any means of cheating to hone their memorisation.